 Interested in visiting Westward Whiskey and taking a tour?
 Details of tours, whiskey tasting masterclasses and cocktail-making workshops are listed on the distillery’s website.

 Google map showing how to get to the Westward Whiskey in Portland, Oregon.

 There’s also a Westward Whisky tasting lounge at Portland International Airport (PDX).

-Enjoy reading this interview with Christian Krogstad of Westward Whiskey?
-Maybe you’d be interested in reading this interview with Austrian brewmaster Markus Trinker.
+Thank you for visiting Go Eat Do and reading this interview with Christian Krogstad of Westward Whiskey?
+Maybe you’d be interested in reading this interview about organic farming and Austrian beer.

 Sign up for the free Go Eat Do newsletter.
 It’s a hassle-free way of getting links to posts on a monthly basis.